Cognigy/Documentation/docs/ai/empower/llms/model-support-by-feature.md

 The table below lists LLMs supported by Cognigy.AI.
 You can also specify another model that is not presented in the table.
 To do so, select the **Custom Model** parameter when creating a model and specify both the model type and name.
-For more information about adding a custom model for a selected LLM provider, refer to the [Add a Model](#add-a-model) section.
+For more information about adding a custom model for a selected LLM provider, refer to the [All Provivers](providers/all-providers.md) page.

 | <div style="width:215px">Models/<br>Cognigy Features</div>                                                                               | Intent Sentence Generation | AI Enhanced Outputs | Lexicon Generation | Flow Generation | GPT Conversation Node | LLM Prompt Node | Answer Extraction | Knowledge Search | Sentiment Analysis | NLU Embedding Model | Adaptive Card Generation |
 |------------------------------------------------------------------------------------------------------------------------------------------|----------------------------|---------------------|--------------------|-----------------|-----------------------|-----------------|-------------------|------------------|--------------------|---------------------|--------------------------|